Types of Coral Reefs

 While patch reefs have sometimes been described as a fourth "coral reef type", such comparisons are clearly not appropriate.

-Rather, patch reefs are more properly considered regular microscale reef features of all three of the macroscale reef types first described by Darwin - fringing reefs, atolls and barrier reefs.
+Rather, patch reefs are more properly considered regular microscale reef features that occur on all three of the macroscale reef types first described by Darwin - fringing reefs, atolls and barrier reefs.

-In the sense that Darwin described coral reefs - the same reef classification system widely in use today - patch reefs are not remotely comparable to the major coral reef types, and should not be confused with them.
+In the sense that Darwin described coral reefs, patch reefs are not remotely comparable to the major coral reef types and should not be confused with them.